• App

 Where to stay near Knott’s Berry Farm

-If you need a place to crash after a full day at Knott’s Berry Farm, Motel 6 Buena Park is a practical and budget-friendly option.
-It’s also close to Disneyland, so you can easily do both parks without spending much on accommodations.
+If you need a place to crash after a full day at Knott’s Berry Farm, Pacific Inn Anaheim is a practical and budget-friendly option.
+It’s a 3-minute drive from Knott’s Berry Farm and a 10-minute drive from Disneyland, so you can easily do both parks without spending much on accommodations.

 4. LEGOLAND California